cyberconnecthq/explorer-and-cyberconnected-dapps/README.md

 ### 1. Goal
 The deadline for the bounty is 20 days.

-It is impossible to create a high-level product by exploiting all the possibilities of CyberConnect during this period.
+It is difficult to create a high-level product by exploiting all the possibilities of CyberConnect during this period.

 Therefore, in this project, the main goal was to show my skills and potential and to make a reusable code base.